OHDSI/Vocabulary-v5.0/working/packages/audit_pack/readme.md

 ---

-Through detailed logs, it is possible to use them to restore dev-schema (and even directly devv5) at any convenient time (from the moment of installation).
-For example, if you want to restore the dev-schema to the moment before the last update, the following steps are needed:
+Through detailed logs, it is possible to use them to restore dev-schema (and even directly devv5) at any convenient time.
+For example, if you want to restore the dev-schema to the moment before the latest update, the following steps are needed:
 1. Connect to the required dev-schema
 2. Run
 ```SQL